niraljp/getting-started/en/joinportal/README.md

 ## Joining a channel or room via a Portal URL

-Select your chat platform below
+If you've been sent a Portal URL and would like to join the conversation, select your chat platform below.

 [IRC](/getting-started/en/joinportal/irc)
 [Campfire](/getting-started/en/joinportal/campfire)